Sinclair probes weekend data breach, ransomware found

 AP Business Writers

-Sinclair Broadcast Group, which operates dozens of TV stations across the U.S., said Monday that some of its servers and work stations were encrypted with ransomware and that some of its data was stolen from the company’s network.
+Sinclair Broadcast Group, which operates dozens of TV stations across the U.S., said Monday that some of its servers and work stations were encrypted with ransomware and that data was stolen from the company’s network.

-The company said it started investigating the potential security incident on Saturday and on Sunday it and found that certain office and operational networks were disrupted.
+The company said it started investigating Saturday and on Sunday it and found that some of its office and operational networks were disrupted.

-The Hunt Valley, Maryland-based company owns and/or operates 21 regional sports network and owns, operates and/or provides services to 185 television stations in 86 markets.
+The Hunt Valley, Maryland-based company either owns or operates 21 regional sports network and owns, operates or provides services to 185 television stations in 86 markets.

-The broadcast group, which is known for pushing a conservative viewpoint through editorials and reports that it compels its stations to run, did not immediately say how many TV stations were directly affected.
+The broadcast group did not immediately say how many TV stations were directly affected.

 Nashville, Tennessee’s WZTV put out a notice on its website Monday about “serious technical issues” at the TV station affecting its ability to stream content.